Railway with a Heart of Gold: Locomotives

-At the time of filming, three locomotives were operational on the railway: the original No. 2, Dolgoch, and former Corris Railway Nos.
-3 and 4, Sir Haydn and Edward Thomas, though Edward Thomas does not appear in the film.
-Dolgoch, referred to in the film as "The Old Lady", was badly worn out, and after filming was almost never used before its boiler was condemned and the loco was sent away for a protracted rebuild.
+At the time of filming, three locomotives were operational on the railway: No. 2, Dolgoch, and former Corris Railway locomotives Sir Haydn and Edward Thomas, though Edward Thomas does not appear in the film.
+Dolgoch, referred to in the film as "The Old Lady", was badly worn out.
+After appearing in the film Dolgoch saw little use before its boiler was condemned and the loco was sent away to be extensively rebuilt.

 Content

 The film captures various aspects of the early preservation era, and many of the people appearing in the film were genuine volunteers.
 The driver of Dolgoch, however, was played by an actor, Peter Assender.
 In the opening scene, the driver is shown to throw away a piece that fell off the engine, as he did not know what it was.
 Davidson later admitted "The falling off bit was fictitious, and I'd never do it now.
 Corny, as we say in the States".
-Despite this, most of the film was a true record of the day-to-day operation of the railway at the time.
+Despite this, most of the film was a record of the day-to-day operation of the railway at the time.
 One genuine incident was the derailment of locomotive Sir Haydn on a down train due to the poor state of the track.
 This was captured unexpectedly by Davidson whilst he was attached to the side of the train, and as such has a "homemade" feel.
 The rest of the film is of far higher quality than most British railway documentaries made by enthusiasts at the time.

 Among the volunteers who appear in the film are John Snell, who was the driver of the derailed train and later became managing director of the Romney, Hythe and Dymchurch Railway, and John Bate, who later became the Talyllyn's chief engineer.